 Polarization and Birefrigence

-• Polarization can be nicely demonstrated using two polarization filters:
+- Polarization can be nicely demonstrated using two polarization filters:

 The video Light extinction by crossed polars on BioDIP you tube channel shows the effect of crossing two polarization filters on light passing through them.
-When the two polarizers are oriented perpendicular to each other, light gets extinct.
+When the two polarizers are oriented perpendicular to each other, light gets extinct. - Birefringence can be nicely demonstrated using a calcite crystal and a paper with one black spot:

 The video Birefringence on BioDIP you tube channel shows the effect of looking at a black spot through a rotating calcite crystal.
 There are two spots visible of which one is rotating around the other one.
 (A nice addition to this demonstration is to rotate a polarization filter on top of the calcite crystal.
 This will make the spots disappear alternately depending on the polarization direction.)